Maclean-Hunter

-Maclean-Hunter (M-H) was a Canadian communications company, which had diversified holdings in radio, television, magazines, newspapers and cable television distribution.
+Maclean Hunter Limited (M-H) was a Canadian communications company, which had diversified holdings in radio, television, magazines, newspapers and cable television distribution.
+The company was known for its publishing of its namesake magazine.
+It was founded in 1887 as Maclean-Hunter Publishing as a publisher for Canadian Grocer and General Storekeeper.

+By the later half of the 20th century, the company began to expand to radio and television.
+As of 1991, Maclean-Hunter owned 21 radio stations, CFCN-TV in Calgary and owned a minority stake in CTV Television Network.

+In 1994, Rogers Communications acquired Maclean-Hunter leading to the creation of the Rogers Sports & Media; but some of its radio stations were sold to third party companies while Sun Media was sold in an employee buyout in 1996.
+Comcast also acquired the American cable unit of Maclean-Hunter in 1994.
+Today, in addition to Rogers' ownership of its radio stations and cable television distribution, the publishing division of M-H is owned by St. Joseph Communications and Sun Media is owned by Postmedia Network.
+The company's headquarters were located in Toronto, Ontario.

 History

 The company began in 1887, when brothers John Bayne Maclean and Hugh Cameron Maclean launched their first trade publication, Canadian Grocer & General Storekeeper.
 Hugh left the company in 1899 and later return to Toronto to establish his own publication firm.
 John subsequently expanded his company into other areas of publishing, launching the general interest magazine Maclean's in 1905, the business newspaper Financial Post in 1907, the lifestyle magazine Canadian Homes and Gardens in 1925, the women's magazine Chatelaine in 1928, and its French-language counterpart, Châtelaine in 1960.

 Horace Talmadge Hunter joined Maclean Publishing in 1903, moving up the management ranks from general manager in 1911 to succeed John Bayne Maclean as president in 1933; in 1945 the company's name was changed to Maclean-Hunter.
 Hunter retired in 1952 and died in 1961.
 Hunter's son Donald Fleming later became president and chairman of M-H.